jfranciscopages/jfranciscopages/README.md

 #### I am a 23-year-old developer from Buenos Aires, Argentina.
 I started coding a few months ago and I keep learning more and more everyday.

-- 🔭 I’m currently working on a project for Globant.
+- 🔭 I’m currently working on a mobile app project for Globant.
 - 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate here on GitHub.
-- 🤔 I’m looking for help with Docker.
 - 💬 Ask me about JavaScript, React or any tech related stuff.
 - 📫 How to reach me: LinkedIn - [@jfranciscopages](https://www.linkedin.com/in/jfranciscopages/)
 - ⚡ Fun fact: I'm also a musician and I like films and photography